 I don’t think that any Irish person ever gets bored of hearing shocking facts about Ireland.

 1. More Irish people are living abroad than there are in Ireland.
-There are 80 million Irish people outside of Ireland and only around 6 million in Ireland.
+Mass emigration means that there are 80 million Irish people outside of Ireland and only around 6 million in Ireland.

 2. The president of Ireland has very little power.
-The Taoiseach is the head of the government and controls all the power.
+The Taoiseach is the head of the Irish government and controls all the power across the Republic of Ireland.

-4. Ireland has hundreds of accents, and each town in Ireland has its own unique flavour.
+4. Ireland has hundreds of accents, and each town in Northern Ireland and the Republic of Ireland has its own unique flavour.

-5. Roughly 2% of people in Ireland speak Irish daily.
+5. Ireland has two official languages: the Irish language and English.
+Roughly 2% of people in Ireland speak Irish daily.

-6. St. Patrick was born in Wales, not in Ireland.
+6. Ireland’s patron saint, St. Patrick, was born in Wales, not in Ireland.

 7. More Guinness is sold in Nigeria than it is in Ireland.